 Thanks for your interest in Horse Riding Chile.
-If you have any more questions please read our FAQ list below about riding on horse back in the Andes near Santiago, Chile.
+If you have any more questions please read our FAQ list below about horse riding in the Cajon del Maipo in the Andes mountains near Santiago, Chile.

 Our most often asked questions: